susifohn/susifohn.github.io/_posts/2025-02-20-Cryptography-Intro.md

 $$ P_{X}(x) = P[X = x] \; for \; x \in X $$

-Unoform randon variable, takes all values of its space with the same probability.
+Uniform randon variable, takes all values of its space with the same probability.

 **Important** Arbitrary vs random!
 It is not the same.
 Adversary does arbitrary things, but we do controlled random things.
 Random does not necessarily mean uniform random.